rvagg/archived-ender-tutorial-guts/README.md

 ### Bonzo in parts

-Returning to what we were originally trying to achieve.
-We're loading Bonzo as a stand-alone library and we want to integrate it into an Ender build in the browser.
+Back to what we were originally trying to achieve: we're loading Bonzo as a stand-alone library and we want to integrate it into an Ender build in the browser.
 There are two important things we need to do to achieve this: (1) load Bonzo's bridge so it can wire Bonzo into Ender, and (2) make Ender aware of Bonzo so a `require('bonzo')` will do the right thing because this is how the bridge fetches Bonzo.

 Let's first do this the easy way.
-With an Ender build containing just Qwery and Bean and Bonzo's bridge in a separate file named *bonzo-ender-bridge.js* we can do the following:
+With an Ender build that just contains Qwery and Bean and Bonzo's bridge in a separate file named *bonzo-ender-bridge.js*, we can do the following:

 ```html
 <!-- the order of the first two doesn't matter -->